-- Any part of the respirator system becomes damaged - Any air monitoring alarm is activated - Air flow into the respirator is reduced or stops - Breathing becomes difficult - At the first sign of dizziness, nausea, fever, illness or injury - Any contamination is noted by taste, smell or vision inside the respirator - Vision becomes impaired - Any irritation is noted and fittings of all dust and debris.
-Inspect the helmet suspension and if necessary replace it per Section 9.6.
+- Any part of the respirator system becomes damaged - · Any air monitoring alarm is activated - Air flow into the respirator is reduced or stops - Breathing becomes difficult - At the first sign of dizziness, nausea, fever, illness or injury - Any contamination is noted by taste, smell or vision inside the respirator - Vision becomes impaired - Any irritation is noted - 5.1 Prior to operation, thoroughly inspect and clean the helmet, breathing tube, respirator hose, air entry ports, and fittings of all dust and debris.
+Inspect the helmet suspension and if necessary adjust it per Section 6.1.

-5.1 Prior to use, thoroughly inspect and clean the helmet, breathing tube, respirator hose, air entry ports,

-5.2 Begin the operation of the ambient air pump per the manufacturer's instructions.

-5.3 Check air pressure at the point of attachment.
+- 5.2 Begin the operation of the ambient air pump per the manufacturer's instructions. - 5.3 Check air pressure at the point of attachment.
 Set the pressure within the minimum and maximum pressures assigned in Section 4.2.
-Pressure must be set with the respirator connected.

-5.4 Inspect all safety and breathing equipment used in conjunction with the respirator as recommended by the manufacturer.

-5.5 Inspect respirator hoses and connections for tightness and leaks.

-5.6 Don the respirator in a clean non-hazardous environment, free of contaminants, where the air is safe to breathe.

-5.7 When donning and removing the respirator, keep it upright to prevent dust and abrasive from falling inside.
-Holding the chin strap while donning the helmet will make it easier to position it once the helmet is on.

-5.8 Position the chin strap so it fits comfortably under the chin.

-5.9 Position the knit cuff on the inner collar so that it fits snugly around the neck in turtleneck fashion, and without any interference from clothing or long hair.
+Pressure must be set with the respirator connected. - 5.4 Inspect all safety and breathing equipment used in conjunction with the respirator as recommended by the manufacturer. - 5.5 Inspect respirator hoses and connections for tightness and leaks. - 5.6 Don the respirator in a clean non-hazardous environment, free of contaminants, where the air is safe to breathe. - 5.7 When donning and removing the respirator, keep it upright to prevent dust and abrasive from falling inside.
+Holding the chin strap while donning the helmet will make it easier to position it once the helmet is on. - 5.8 Position the chin strap so it fits comfortably under the chin. - 5.9 Position the knit cuff on the inner collar so that it fits snugly around the neck in turtleneck fashion, and without any interference from clothing or long hair.
 When correctly positioned, the smaller elastic end of the collar must face up.